Rathbones Charity Growth & Income Fund

 ESG affiliations and memberships

 Rathbones Group is a member of PIMFA and UK Finance.
-They are also members of or signatories to:
+They participate in and are members of or signatories to:

 • UK Stewardship Code